Introduction

 Example:

-Rachel consulted a therapist who specialized in relationship issues, gaining coping strategies and insights.
+Rachel consulted a therapist specializing in relationship issues, gaining coping strategies and insights.

 Example:

-She began seeing the break-up as an important chapter in her life’s journey, giving her invaluable lessons in self-love.
+She began seeing the breakup as an important chapter in her life’s journey, which had taught her invaluable lessons in self-love.

 Different Perspectives: Words from the Wise